 This new God of War may not have the same scale and totally bonkers action sequences the series is/was known for, but it more than makes up for that by crafting a brilliant father and son story with many truly poignant moments between them.
 Seeing an older, wiser Kratos teaching his son Atreus how to survive in the world of Norse gods and monsters (a departure from the Greek mythology setting of the previous games) and doing everything he can to ensure the boy becomes a better “man” than him was such an emotional and exhilarating experience.
 God of War weaves the themes of second chances, passing on your demons, and the classic paving of roads to Hel with one’s best intentions into a father and son’s journey to fulfill their wife and mother’s dying wish.

 While the goal of Kratos and Atreus’ mission is pretty straightforward, Kratos’ legendary reputation as the Ghost of Sparta makes it a much more difficult task.
 The Norse gods are aware of Kratos’ deeds in Greece (like that time he murdered the entire pantheon) and their actions make the pair’s once simple trek require journeying not only through much of Midgard, but many of the nine realms in Norse mythology.
-Even then, each different environment brings new dangers and ordeals that Kratos and Atreus are forced to endure.
+Ann each different environment they visit presents even more dangers and ordeals that Kratos and Atreus are forced to endure.